 GLP1’s have been available in the US since 2005.
 This class of drugs continues to change the way that obesity and diabetes are managed today, including improvements in cardiac health, weight loss, blood pressure, and insulin sensitivity.
 This program will address GLP1 Agonists, mechanism of action, side effects and how to mitigate them.
 Case scenarios will be used to share best practices in the utilization of GLP1’s.
-This activity pending CDR approval for 1 CPEU.
+This activity (#177218) has been approved by CDR for 1 CPEU.

 Diana Isaacs, PharmD, BC-ADM, CDCES – Director of Education & Training in Diabetes Technology at the Cleveland Clinic Diabetes Center.
 Diana utilizes the latest technology and innovation to improve outcomes for people with diabetes.
 Isaacs has delivered advanced diabetes care through clinical services, professional organizational involvement, and scholarly activities.
 She has initiated many new services at her health system to help people with diabetes, including a continuous glucose monitoring shared medical appointment programs and a pharmacist run insulin dose adjustment services for post-transplant patients.
 She holds many leadership roles in diabetes organizations and has presented programs nationally on diabetes topics.